 It's important that you understand the differences between the two 'reputational harm' causes of action, defamation vs. false light, so that you can better assess the strength and scope of your claim moving forward.

 Defamation and false light are similar causes of action that hinge on the disclosure of false or misleading information.
-Because there is substantial overlap between the two causes of action, many states - such as Colorado - do not recognize false light as a separate cause of action.
+Because there's substantial overlap between the two causes of action, many states -- such as Colorado -- don't recognize false light as a separate cause of action.
 When determining the strength and scope of your claim, you should first determine the applicable state law and whether you have access to a false light cause of action.

 To start with, let's take a look at the basic causes of action for both defamation and false light.